MirandaWoutersen/vue2-autocomplete/README.md

 #### customParams (Object)
 Object of key value pairs to be send along with the request as query parameters.

+#### customHeaders (Object)
+Object of key value pairs with custom headers to be sent along with the request.

 ## Callback Events
 You can make a callback event via props.